bjones1/CodeChat_Editor/docs/implementation.md

 - To generate the TOC containing all anchors, we need a list of all anchors on a given page.

-Therefore, the cache must contain:
+Therefore, the cache must contain a `FileAnchor`, an enum of:

-- A non-HTML file (image, PDF, etc.).
+- A `PlainFileAnchor` (a non-HTML file -- an image, PDF, etc.).
 Generate an ID based on a checksum of the file.
 Basically, this provides some way to find the (unmodified) file if it's moved/renamed.
-Cache data: |path, ID, file's metadata, &set of referring links|.
+Cache data: |path, ID, file's metadata|.
-- A HTML file.
+- An `HtmlFileAnchor` (an HTML file).
 Store an ID as a comment in it somewhere, probably at the end of the file.
-Cache data: |path, ID, file's metadata, &set of referring links|, TOC numbering.
-It also contains a vector of headings and a vector of all non-heading anchors:
+Cache data: |path, ID, file's metadata|, TOC numbering, a vector of `HeadingAnchor`s, a vector of `NonHeadingAnchor`s:
-  - A heading anchor in an HTML file: |&containing file, ID, anchor's inner HTML, a &set of all referring links, optional hyperlink|, numbering on this page, a vector of non-heading anchors contained in this heading.
+  - A `HeadingAnchor` in an HTML file: |weak ref to the containing `HtmlFileAnchor`, ID, anchor's inner HTML, optional hyperlink|, numbering on this page, a vector of `NonHeadingAanchors` contained in this heading.
-  - A non-heading anchor in an HTML file: |&containing file, ID, anchor's inner HTML, a &set of all referring links, optional hyperlink|, optional &containing heading, snippet of surrounding text, numbering group, number.
+  - A `NonHeadingAnchor` in an HTML file: |weak ref to the containing `HtmlFileAnchor`, ID, anchor's inner HTML, optional hyperlink|, optional parent heading, snippet of surrounding text, numbering group, number.

-A hyperlink consists of a &path and &ID.
+A `Hyperlink` consists of a path and ID the link refers to.\
+An `HtmlAnchor` is an enum of `HeadingAnchor` and `NonHeadingAnchor`.\
+An `Anchor` is an enum of a `FileAnchor` and an `HtmlAnchor`.

 Globals:

-- A map of &paths to files
+- A map of `PathBuf`s to `FileAnchors`.
-- A map of &IDs to (&anchors, set of &referring links)
+- A map of IDs to (`Anchor`, set of IDs of referring links)

 How to keep the sets of referring links up to date?
 If a link is deleted, we won't know until that file is removed.
 To fix, add a validate() function that